 Minimise the contact with each other, for example no handshakes

 Do not wash your hands in water troughs

 It is recommended that any communal facilities are closed.

 Bonfires - consider neighbours and do not burn anything during this covid-19 emergency.
 The site is surrounded by houses where vulnerable people may be getting their only bit of fresh air through an open window.

 HOW TO APPLY FOR AN ALLOTMENT

-If you would like to be added to the allotment waiting list please complete the allotment application form, which is available to download from the document library.
-Contact: The Parish Clerk who is the designated Allotments Officer firstname.lastname@example.org
+If you would like to be added to the allotment waiting list, or require any information regarding the allotments, please contact the Parish Clerk who is the designated Allotments Officer - email: firstname.lastname@example.org